Commemorative Air Force: History

 In 1965, the first museum building was completed at old Rebel Field, Mercedes, Texas.
-The CAF created a new Rebel Field at Harlingen, Texas when they moved there in 1968, occupying three large buildings including 26000 sqft of museum space.
-The CAF fleet continued to grow.
-By the end of the decade, the CAF fleet included medium and heavy bombers such as the North American B-25 Mitchell, B-17, Consolidated B-24 Liberator.
-In 1971, they added one of the two airworthy Boeing B-29 Superfortresses, FIFI.
+The CAF created a new Rebel Field at Harlingen, Texas, and moved there in 1968, occupying three large buildings including 26000 sqft of museum space.
+By the end of the decade, the CAF fleet had added medium and heavy bombers such as the North American B-25 Mitchell, B-17, Consolidated B-24 Liberator.
+In 1971, they bought one of the two airworthy Boeing B-29 Superfortresses, FIFI.

-In 1976, the CAF sponsored an air show where a B-29 bomber piloted by Paul Tibbets, the pilot who flew the B-29 which bombed Hiroshima during World War II, reenacted the atomic bombing of Hiroshima (including a mock mushroom cloud).
+In 1976, the CAF sponsored an air show in Harlingen, Texas in which a B-29 bomber piloted by Paul Tibbets, the pilot who flew the B-29 which bombed Hiroshima during World War II, reenacted the atomic bombing of Hiroshima (including a mock mushroom cloud).
 This air show prompted the Japanese government to lodge a formal complaint with the United States Embassy, resulting in the U.S. government issuing an apology.

 In 1983, the American Airpower Heritage Foundation was founded to financially support the CAF.

-The group's accomplishments were recognized in 1989 when it became a National Aviation Hall of Fame Spirit of Flight Award winner.
-It was also honored that year when Texas Governor William Clements signed a resolution naming the CAF the air force of Texas.
+The group's accomplishments were recognized in 1989 with a National Aviation Hall of Fame Spirit of Flight Award.
+That year, Texas Governor William Clements signed a resolution designating the CAF the air force of Texas.

-In 1990, the CAF added two more corporations.
+In 1990, the CAF added two corporations.
 The first was the American Airpower Heritage Flying Museum, tasked with obtaining and maintaining the CAF's aircraft titles.
 The second was the American Airpower Heritage Museum, which acquired and maintained the CAF's non-aircraft pieces and static displays.
+In September 1990, CAF joined a statewide anti-littering campaign (Don't Mess With Texas), filming a low-level, high-speed pass of the B-17 Sentimental Journey on a mock bombing run of a highway-littering pickup truck, as part of a 30-second television spot.